sashamelentyev/usestdlibvars/README.md

   -time-layout
         suggest the use of time.Layout
   -time-month
-        suggest the use of time.Month
+        suggest the use of time.Month.String() -time-weekday
-  -time-weekday
-        suggest the use of time.Weekday
+        suggest the use of time.Weekday.String() -trace string
-  -trace string
         write trace log to this file
   -v    no effect (deprecated)